 Also of interest is that Highland Village has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.93% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Highland Village is a great place for families with children to consider.
-First of all, many other families with children live here, making Highland Village a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Highland Village has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Highland Village’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Highland Village is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Highland Village’s overall crime rate is lower than average for the country.

 The per capita income in Highland Village in 2010 was $49,322, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $197,288 for a family of four.

 The people who call Highland Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Village residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Highland Village include English, Irish, French , and Italian.